currently closed (opening times)

 These first instalments of the Groundwerk Manual have been created in response to what people thought were the top skill needs for creative careers, voted on via polls on our instagram.
 The creation of these Manuals was made possible with support by the Arts Council Emergency Response Grant.

 If you think there are other essential skills gaps and have a suggestion for a future Groundwerk session, we’d love to hear from you!
-Email Holly at email@example.com
+Email us at firstname.lastname@example.org

 by Seamus Gough